Lucy Filippini: Life

 Lucy Filippini was born on 13 January 1672 in Corneto-Tarquinia.
 She was the fifth and youngest child of Filippo Filippini and Maddalena Picchi.
 She had not yet reached her first birthday when her mother died and was buried in the Church of San Marco.
 Her father, whom she loved dearly, also died six years later and was buried in the Church of Santa Margherita in Corneto.
 She was orphaned at an early age.
 At the age of six, she went to live with her aristocratic aunt and uncle who encouraged her religious inclination by entrusting her education to the Benedictine nuns at Santa Lucia.

 Her career began under the patronage of Cardinal Marcantonio Barbarigo, who entrusted her with the work of founding schools for young women, especially the poor.
 In 1692, with Rose Venerini to train school teachers, she co-founded with Barbarigo the Pious Teachers (Religious Teachers Filippini), a group dedicated to the education of girls.
 The young ladies of Montefiascone were taught domestic arts, weaving, embroidering, reading, and Christian doctrine.
-Twelve years later the Cardinal devised a set of rules to guide Lucy and her followers in the religious life.
+Twelve years later, the Cardinal devised a set of rules to guide Lucy and her followers in the religious life.
 Fifty-two schools were established during Lucy's lifetime.

 In 1707, Pope Clement XI called Lucy to Rome to start schools which he placed under his special protection.
 Religious Teachers Filippini, is credited with the religious and social improvement of Italian women well before compulsory education.

 She died of breast cancer in 1732, aged 60, at Montefiascone.
 She is buried at The Cathedral of Montefiascone.

 Veneration

-Lucy Filippini was canonized 22 June 1930.
+Lucy Filippini was canonized on 22 June 1930.
 She was given the last niche at St. Peter's Basilica and her statue can be seen in the first upper niche from the main entrance on the left (south) side of the nave of the Basilica.
 Her feast day is 25 March.